Ironman Coeur d’Alene 2012

 I got to the beach with about 15 or 20 minutes until the start, so I just planted my butt in the sand to relax and watch the pros come through on their first lap.

-With about 10 minutes to go, I put on my cap goggles, and picked a spot in the front row near some folks that seemed fast.
+With about 10 minutes to go, I put on my cap and goggles and picked a spot in the front row near some folks that seemed fast.

-Beyond that the swim was it’s usual thing, though a few things stand out: People go out WAY to hard in an ironman “ swear to God man “ in those first few hundred meters everybody is gonna swim a 52 minute swim or faster.
-Folks, I’ve got a fact for you, you’re being dumb as dumb gets.
-Slow down and build into it, it’s a lot more enjoyable that way.
+Beyond that, the swim was its usual thing, though a few things stand out: People go out WAY too hard in an Ironman—swear to God, man—in those first few hundred meters, everybody is gonna swim a 52-minute swim or faster.
+Folks, I’ve got a fact for you: you’re being dumb as dumb gets.
+Slow down and build into it; it’s a lot more enjoyable that way.
 The first bit of the swim was pretty rough, but I just chilled and did my thing.
-After a short bit it thinned out nicely and I found two folks to swim with.
-One of them being a girl “ who was swimming nice and fast¦.not being one who is too proud to admit when a girl is faster than him, I drafted like crazy J
+After a short bit, it thinned out nicely, and I found two folks to swim with.
+One of them was a girl who was swimming nice and fast… not being one who is too proud to admit when a girl is faster than him, I drafted like crazy. 😃

 T1:

 I exited the water and moved through T1 without many issues.
-Unlike a couple weeks ago at Elkhart lake, I felt clearheaded, fresh, and ready to go.
+Unlike a couple of weeks ago at Elkhart Lake, I felt clearheaded, fresh, and ready to go.

 Bike: